pourmalek/CovidVisualizedGlobal/20211008/README.md

 DELP 20211008, SRIV 20211008

-## NOTE: It is precedented that a new update of SRIV predicts a hugely high number of deaths, but the next update returns to the plausible range of predictions.
+## NOTE about SRIV update 20211008: It is precedented that a new update of SRIV predicts a hugely high number of deaths, but the next update returns to the plausible range of predictions.

 <br/><br/>